19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Purifying Weapon.md

 If you fall [Unconscious](../../../../Game%20Procedures/Conditions/Unconscious.md), the spell ends.

 ---
-*Upcast: Increase the weapon's attack rolls by 1 per spell level.*
+*Upcast: Increase the weapon's attack and damage rolls by 1 per 2 spell levels.*